-With 1.47 billion daily active users, Facebook offers a huge potential audience for advertisers.
-So huge, in fact, that it’s important to laser-target your ads to make sure you reach the Facebook users who are most likely to be interested in your business.
+Never again.
+Instead, create laser-targeted ads to reach the Facebook users who are most likely to be interested in your business.
 This allows you to minimize your ad spend and maximize ROI.

-Facebook Custom Audiences offer some of the best targeting available.
-They are highly defined groups of people who already have a relationship with your business, such as past customers, people who have visited your website, or people who have installed your app.
+Facebook Custom Audiences are highly defined groups of people who already have a relationship with your business.
+These groups likely include past customers and people who have visited your website or installed your app.

-Even better, Custom Audiences can be used to create lookalike audiences – new potential fans, followers, and customers who share key characteristics with your existing customers and fans.
+Even better, Customer Audiences can create lookalike audiences – new potential fans, followers, and customers who share key characteristics of your existing audience.